neuromorphs/NIR/docs/source/usage.md

 More code examples are available [in the repository for our paper](https://github.com/neuromorphs/NIR/tree/main/paper/).

 ## Example: Norse model to Sinabs Speck
+This example demonstrates how to convert a Norse model to a Sinabs model and then to a Speck chip.
+Note that Norse is based on PyTorch and uses [NIRTorch](#dev_pytorch) to convert PyTorch models to NIR.
+You can also do this manually, by constructing your own NIR graphs as shown in our [API design documentation](#api_desige).

 ### Part 1: Convert Norse model to NIR
 ```python